ihassin/fruitymesh-ubuntu-vm/README.md

 You can then bring up the box for configuring by issuing the following command:

 ```
+cd infra
 vagrant up|provision
 ```

 It will take about 20 minutes when it installs for the first time.

-## Fruity Time!
+# Fruity Time!

-At the end of the Ansible script, log on to the VM as the deploy user
+Once the Ansible script finishes, log on to the VM as the deploy user

 ```
 ssh deploy@33.33.33.45